ZcashFoundation/zebra/book/src/user/custom-testnets.md

 In the absence of a configurable Zcash DNS seeder, Zebra nodes on custom Testnets will need to know the exact hostname or IP address of other Zebra nodes on the same custom Testnet to make peer connections.

 Zebra nodes on custom Testnets will also reject peer connections with nodes that are using a different network magic or network protocol version, but may still make peer connections with other Zcash nodes which have incompatible network parameters.
 Zebra nodes should eventually drop those peer connections when it reaches its peerset connection limit and has more available peer candidates if they are consistently sending the node invalid blocks.

+##### Footnotes

+[^fn1]: Zebra won't make outbound peer connections on Regtest, but currently still listens for inbound peer connections, which will be rejected unless they use the Regtest network magic, and Zcash nodes using the Regtest network magic should not be making outbound peer connections.
+It may be updated to skip initialization of the peerset service altogether so that it won't listen for peer connections at all when support for isolated custom Testnets is added.